Nokhal/SkyrimInstallGuide/README.md

 ### Skyrim 2018 by Pfuscher
 https://www.nexusmods.com/skyrimspecialedition/mods/20146
 Skyrim 2018 => All Options, No retexture, no surprise.
 Bugfixes 1.5
 Bugfixes 1.6

-Solve convflict by Clicking Afer All on Skyrim 2018.
+Solve convflict by Clicking Afer All on Skyrim 2018, then on Skyrim 2018 by Pfuscher - Bugfixes 1.5

 ### Skyrim 2020 Parallax by Pfuscher
 https://www.nexusmods.com/skyrimspecialedition/mods/2347